 There are three types of guns that I believe everyone ought to have.
 First, you need handguns.
 These are for walking around on the streets where you want to be able to conceal your firearm.
-As you may know, the handgun I use is a Glock 19.
-Whatever type of handgun you buy, make sure you train with it.
-(You can get my Defensive Pistol course for free at www.FreePistolCourse.com.)
+As you probably already know, the handgun I use is a Glock 19.
+Whatever type of handgun you buy, make sure you train with it and make sure you buy quality.

 The next type of gun you should buy is a shotgun.
 The shotgun is the ultimate home defense weapon.
 The shotgun I use is a Remington 870.
 I use 00 buckshot for my ammo in my shotgun.
-If you don't want to buy Remington, then Benelli and Mossberg are also excellent shotgun companies.
+If you don't want to buy Remington, Benelli, and Mossberg are also excellent shotgun companies.

-Finally, you need some rifles.
+Lastly, you need some rifles.
 The rifle is perhaps the most important gun to have if the "stuff really hits the fan."
 I recommend having at least two types of rifles.
 First you need a .22 (I like the Ruger 10/22.)
 This gun is easy to use and a less experienced person could use it to defend themselves if they needed to.
-Also, if you run out of food, the .22 is great for hunting small animals like rabbits.
+Also, if you run out of food, the .22 is great for hunting.
 The other rifle I recommend is an AR-15 (I like Rock River Arms.)
 The AR-15 is a good close quarters rifle, so if the world really is coming to an end it's a much better option than using a handgun or shotgun to defend yourself.

 Just remember to train with all your firearms and to have plenty of ammunition.
-At least 1,000 rounds for the handgun, 200 shells for the shotgun, 1,000 rounds for each of the rifles.
-These are minimums in my opinion (and needless to say, I have a lot more stored than that.)
+At least 1,000 rounds for the handgun, 200 for the shotgun, 1,000 rounds for the rifles.
+These are minimums in my opinion.

-Now I want to give you a list of other miscellaneous gear you might want to have on hand at your house...
+Now I want to give you a list of miscellaneous gear you might want to have on hand at your house...